-West opens 1NT (13 points and a $4\cdot3\cdot3\cdot3$ pattern).
-East, holding 14 points and a decent suit, takes the fast track by bidding 3NT at once.
+West opens 1NT (17 points and a $4\cdot3\cdot3\cdot3$ pattern).
+East, holding 10 points and a five-card Diamond suit, takes the fast track by bidding 3NT at once.

-West plays in 3NT again (he gets dealt some good hands, that fellow!) and partner (as usual) leads his longest suit.
+West plays in 3NT again (he gets dealt some good hands, that guy!) and partner (as usual) leads his longest suit.

 Since North has a sequence it would be quite wrong to lead the fourth-highest card (the ♠8 in this case).
-When the long suit is headed by a three-card or longer run it is customary to lead the top of the sequence so here North leads the ♠J.
+When the long suit is headed by a three-card or longer run it is customary to lead the top of the sequence so here North leads the ♠.

-As South we know instantly that North has the ΔJ 10 9 (and at least one other Spade - why lead from a three-card suit?)
-When we see the dummy we should also realise that the ΔQ on table is hopelessly, helplessly trapped.
+As South we know instantly that North has the \$\Delta J\$ 10 9 (and at least one other Spade - why lead from a three-card suit?)
+When we see the dummy we should also realize that the \$\Delta Q\$ on table is caught in a vise.

-Faced with a two-way losing option West decides to call for the \$5.
-We follow with a low card and sit back to watch the show, which progresses well for our side as West declines to part with his \$A. Charmed by the fact that the opening lead has won the trick North plays another Spade.
-Now we put the \$K\$ on the \$Q\$ to force the \$A\$.
-When West stubbornly refuses to play his \$A\$ we continue to play Spades to drive it out.
+Faced with a two-way losing option West decides to call for the ♠5.
+We follow with a low card and sit back to watch the show, which progresses well for our side as West declines to part with his ♠A.

+Charmed by the fact that the opening lead has won the trick North plays another Spade.
+Now we put the ♠K on the ♠Q to force the ♠A. When West stubbornly refuses to play his ♠A we continue to play Spades to drive it out.